Hunter-Wrynn/Hunter-Wrynn.github.io/_pages/about.md

 Currently, I focus on Model Reuse, Agentic RL and LLM4Rec.

-Collaborate and contact with: hunterwrynn@gmail.com
+For collaboration and inquiries, contact: hunterwrynn@gmail.com

 <!--
 # 🔥 News